Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: Computing the spaces and

 constitute a basis of the space $H^2_{(n)}(L_{-1})$.
 In particular,

 \ecr

-Thanks to a well known interpretation of the $2$-dimensional cohomology of Lie algebras with trivial coefficients (see \cite{Wei}, Sec.7.6), the cocycles formulas from this claim explicitly describe the basis of the space of equivalence classes of the central extensions with one-dimensional kernel of Lie algebra $W(\mathbb{Z}_2)=L_{-1}$.
+Thanks to a well-known interpretation of the $2$-dimensional cohomology of Lie algebras with trivial coefficients (see \cite{Wei}, Sec.7.6), the cocycles $u_{a,b}(n)$ and $v(n)$ explicitly describe the basis of the space of equivalence classes of the central extensions with one-dimensional kernel of the Lie algebra ${W(\mathbb{Z}_2)=L_{-1}}$.